 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 We want our valued customers to be informed about their water utility.
-If you have any questions about this report, want to attend any scheduled meetings, or simply want to learn more about your drinking water, please contact GERARD LANDRY at 225-667-8304.
+If you have any questions about this report, or simply want to learn more about your drinking water, please contact BEN HARRIS at 225-667-8351.